 2. Add Value To Your Services

-Add extra value to your service packages when you increase pricing to augment the client experience and increase the perceived value of your offerings.
+Add extra value to your beauty service packages when you increase pricing to augment the client experience and increase the perceived value of your offerings.
 The “wow factor” wins every time.

 For example, I used to offer hand and foot treatments during my facials.
 When I increased my prices, I added a top-notch paraffin treatment to create a luxury experience.